Ircama/osm-carto-tutorials/pages/32_tilemill-ubuntu.md

 A PostGIS database is needed and can be installed locally (suggested) or remotely (might be slow, depending on the network).

+This site also logs a [procedure to install Tilemill on Windows](../tilemill-osm-carto){:target="_blank"}, exploiting an old Windows package that has not been updated since years.
+Even if it was valid in the past, its version limitations produce incompatibility with the current release of *openstreetmap-carto*.
+The process to install Tilemill is using Ubuntu, as described in this page.

 {% include_relative _includes/update-ubuntu.md %}

 {% include_relative _includes/install-git.md program='TileMill' %}